This section covers the service the customer receives at the beginning of the meal.

 Order Taking SOP – Click Here

 Once the order has been taken it should be delivered to the kitchen as soon as possible.
 This may entail inputting the order into an EPOS (Electronic Point Of Sale).
 If using an EPOS, make sure the order is correct before sending the information to the kitchen.
-You can check out a video on using the colleges EPOS in the Food and Beverage Notes section of this site.
+You can check out a video on using the colleges EPOS in the Training Video section of this site.
 This area also includes written instruction on how to use the EPOS.

 The waiter can now check with the host if wine will be served with the meal.
 If a sommelier is available they can offer advice on which wine would match the guests’ food.
 If wine is being ordered, the glassware may need to be adjusted.
 Wine should be served before the starters are served.
 It’s important to serve the wine before the food.
 Click here from more information on wine service.